kiniry/Mobius/src/escjava/trunk/ESCTools/slides/CAV2007Tutorial/README.txt

-This directory contains materials for the tutorial by Gary Leavens (with help from Joe Kiniry and Erik Poll) given at CAV 2007.
+This directory contains materials for the tutorial by Gary T. Leavens (with help from Joseph R. Kiniry and Erik Poll) given at CAV 2007.

 A starting point was the tutorial material in ../ETAPSTutorial/, and the various talks and tutorial papers on JML.